Stunned Cuba ponders future without Chavez

 An opposition victory, viewed as unlikely, would certainly force Havana to scamper, they said, and while a Maduro win would spell no changes for Cuba in the short term, the threat of instability in Venezuela's future would loom large on local leaders' minds.

-"Assuming that Maduro is elected, Venezuela will continue its critical oil subsidies, but both international credit markets and the Cuban leadership can now more clearly see a future where Cuba will have to bolster its energy self-sufficiency and improve its credit ratings," said Richard Feinberg, a non-resident senior fellow of the Washington-based Brookings Institution and author of its recently released report, "The New Cuban Economy: What Roles for Foreign Investment?"
+"Assuming that Maduro is elected, Venezuela will continue its critical oil subsidies, but both international credit markets and the Cuban leadership can now more clearly see a future where Cuba will have to bolster its energy self-sufficiency and improve its credit ratings," said Carlos Saladrigas, head of the Cuba Study Group, a Cuban American business organization that advocates engagement with Havana.

 "The pro-reform factions within the Cuban system will have additional arguments in their quiver for moving forward with all deliberate speed," he said.

-(This story corrects the attribution in the 25th paragraph from Carlos Saladrigas of the Cuba Study Group to Richard Fineberg of the Brookings Institute)

-(Reporting by Marc Frank; Additional reporting by David Adams.; Editing by David Adams, Lisa Shumaker and Bill Trott)
+(Reporting by Marc Frank; Additional reporting by David Adams.; Editing by David Adams and Lisa Shumaker)